WYX-gh/IEDHTrans/README.md

 # Usage
 ## 1.Installation
-Install PEHTrans as below
+Install IEDHTrans as below
 ```
 git clone https://github.com/WYX-gh/IEDHTrans.git
 pip install -e .
 pip install -r requirements.txt
 ```
-The [requirements.txt](https://github.com/WYX-gh/IEDHTrans/blob/main/requirements.txt) contains required packages other than the nnunet project
+The [requirements.txt](https://github.com/WYX-gh/IEDHTrans/blob/main/requirements.txt) contains required packages other than the nnUNet project

 Note: Our network can also be used in other ways.
 You can follow the steps below.
-Based on the nnU-Netv2 network, place our model file [network_architecture](https://github.com/WYX-gh/IEDHTrans/tree/main/IEDHTrans/nnunetv2/network_architecture) in the nnunet folder you are using, and then install the additional required packages in [requirements.txt](https://github.com/WYX-gh/IEDHTrans/blob/main/requirements.txt) to use it.
+Based on the nnUNetv2 network, place our model file [network_architecture](https://github.com/WYX-gh/IEDHTrans/tree/main/IEDHTrans/nnunetv2/network_architecture) in the nnunet folder you are using, and then install the additional required packages in [requirements.txt](https://github.com/WYX-gh/IEDHTrans/blob/main/requirements.txt) to use it.

 ## 2.Pre-processing
 All compared methods use the same pre-processing steps as nnUNet.